nkumar32537/ecommerce_faq_llm_chatbot/README.md

 5. Open the local URL shown by Gradio.

 ## Notes
+- We need to install ffmpeg to make voice or audio-based functionality work.
+In my case, it is C:\ffmpeg-7.1.1-essentials_build
-- You can swap the fallback model in `config.py` (e.g., upgrade to a larger chat model).
+- We can swap the fallback model in `config.py` (e.g., upgrade to a larger chat model).
-- If ASR model download fails or you don't have ffmpeg, voice input will be disabled and text input will continue to work.
+- If ASR model download fails or we don't have ffmpeg, voice input will be disabled and text input will continue to work.
 - The similarity threshold is configurable in `config.py`.

 ## Dataset